apache/druid/docs/operations/mixed-workloads.md

 By default, a Broker watches all Historical tiers for segment availability.
 Use `druid.broker.segment.watchedTiers` to restrict a Broker to only see segments on specific tiers.
 This provides strict query isolation - segments on unwatched tiers are invisible to the Broker and cannot be queried by it.

-Example config for a Broker that only queries hot tier Historicals:
+Example config for a Broker that only queries Historicals in a tier named "hot":
 ```
 druid.broker.segment.watchedTiers=["hot"]
 ```